Illinois / La Salle County

 What is the weather like in Wedron, IL year-round?

-Residents experience all four seasons, with warm summers reaching 85°F and chilly winters dipping to 14°F. The area receives about 38 inches of rainfall annually and enjoys sunshine 54% of the year, making it ideal for those who appreciate seasonal changes.
+Wedron experiences four distinct seasons, with warm summers reaching highs of 85°F and cold winters dipping to 14°F. The area receives about 38 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter